jassics/cybersecurity-roadmap/common-skills.md

 9. wget:
 10. curl:
 11. ifconfig:

+I will add more details in [Network Security Skills page](network-security.md)

 ## Shell Scripting
 Basic understanding of shell scripting can be common for security engineers.
 There will be a time where you would need to automate something quickly and if you know linux commands, writing shell script for those tasks would be the quickest part for you.